 Magical thinking is when a person believes that specific words, thoughts, emotions, or rituals can influence the external world.
-For example, they might worry that if they do not wish someone well, then something bad will happen to the person.
+Magical thinking examples include worrying that something bad will happen to a person if they do not wish them well.

 Many people engage in magical thinking.
 For example, superstitions encourage people to believe their actions can lead to good luck or misfortune.